seiscomp-macOS/seiscomp/README.md

 repository,
 e.g. [GitHub issue tracker of this repository](https://github.com/SeisComP/seiscomp/issues).

-## Checkout the repositories with script clone_seiscomp-macos.sh
+## Checkout the repositories with script: clone_seiscomp-macos.sh

 The SeisComP software collection is distributed among several repositories.
 This repository only contains the build environment, the runtime framework